top of page

 Mindfulness

 Often, we can find ourselves thinking too much about the past or thinking too far ahead.
-I’m first to admit it.
-I am one of those who can sit and over analyze different situations.
-I often catch myself thinking about how well things went or how I could change the outcome of a situation for future run- ins.
-The over analyzing process is called rumination, in other words kind of staying in a specific thought.
-Researchers say that we should spend 10% thinking about past, 80% thinking about the present and 10% thinking about the future.
-Truth of the matter is, that’s not our reality right.
+I’m the first to admit it.
+I am one of those who can sit and overanalyze different situations.
+I often catch myself thinking about how well things went or how I could change the outcome of a situation for future run-ins.
+The over-analyzing process is called rumination, in other words, it kind of stays in a specific thought.
+Researchers say that we should spend 10% thinking about the past, 80% thinking about the present, and 10% thinking about the future.
+The truth of the matter is, that’s not our reality right?

 As women often we want things to go a certain way, right?
-We want things to be perfect, we struggle with perfectionism.
-One thing that I have learned recently is that by allowing yourself to be in control, but accepting the fact that there is no such thing as a perfect person.
+We want things to be perfect, but we struggle with perfectionism.
+One thing that I have learned recently is that by allowing yourself to be in control but accepting the fact that there is no such thing as a perfect person.
 Accepting the journey of learning it's all about trial and error.
-Of this, one take away would be that every emotion has an action, we can change the emotion by changing the emotion action and always keep in mind that every decision we make is a decision within its self.
+Of this, one takeaway would be that every emotion has an action, we can change the emotion by changing the emotion action and always keep in mind that every decision we make is a decision within itself.

 Yvonne